 Shotcut’s LUTs and filters give you the ability to drag-and-drop pre-made looks onto your footage, but overall it’s color grading features are limited.
 You won’t be able to customize your footage with your own personalized style or play with color more creatively.

-Another aspect to note for YouTube content creators is that Shotcut does not allow you to add animations directly in the software, as there are no keyframes.
+Another aspect to note is that Shotcut does not allow you to add animations directly in the software, as there are no keyframes.
 If you want any motion graphics or animated titles in your videos, you’ll need another program to do it.

 - Open-source software